 This course provides students with the skills and knowledge necessary to understand and analyze critical topics in microeconomics.

-This yearlong course takes advanced musicians with existing knowledge of music theory through the equivalent of a first-year college music theory class.
+This year-long course takes advanced musicians with existing knowledge of music theory through the equivalent of a first-year college music theory class.

 This course is a response to the format changes made by the College Board in 2014, and it is based on the “Six Big Ideas,” or core principles identified by the College Board.